 If you are looking to hire contractors for your business, your contractor agreement and non-disclosure agreement must be up-to-date.
 It also recommended that you get in touch with a lawyer through LawPath’s quick quote service to have these documents reviewed.

 LawPath provides access to all the legal documents you need when hiring independent contractors.
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.